RahulsRana2636/To-Do-Application/README.md

-# Getting Started with Create React App
+# To-Do Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple To-Do Application built with React and Redux.

+## Installation

+To run this application locally, follow these steps:

+1. Clone the repository to your local machine:

+2. Navigate to the project directory:

+### `cd to-do-application`

+3. Install the required Node modules using npm:

+### ` npm install `

+This will install all the necessary dependencies, including React, Redux, React Router DOM, and Redux Thunk.

+## Usage

+Once the dependencies are installed, you can start the development server by running:

 ## Available Scripts

-In the project directory, you can run:
+4. In the project directory, you can run:

 ### `npm start`